 Order 2.
-Alcyonaria, comprising the asteroid polypes, are, as a rule, compound Actinozoa, generally possessing a coralline skeleton, and whose mesenteries are in multiples of four.
-The tentacles, eight in number, are always minutely fringed or feathered.
-Many of the members of this order resemble fossil fronds of ferns.
-The order is broken up into the four families, Alcyonida, Tubiporida, Pennatulida, and Gorgonida.
+Alcyonaria, comprising the asteroid polypes are, as a rule, compound Actinozoa, with a sclerobasic coral, when coral is present, and whose mesenteries are in multiples of four.
+The tentacles, which are eight in number, are always minutely fringed or feathered.
+Many of the members of this order resemble fossil fronds of ferns; it is broken up into the four families, Alcyonidæ, Tubiporidæ, Pennatulidæ, and Gorgonidæ.

 1. Alcyonidæ are fixed compound corals, with a sclerodermic coenosarc composed of scattered granules.
-Type-form, Alcyonium, or dead men's fingers, a sponge-like, yellow compound Actinozoon, fixed to some submarine object.
+Type-form, Alcyonium, or dead men's fingers, a sponge-like, yellow, compound Actinozoon, fixed to some submarine object.
 The little polypes are projected through minute apertures in the coral and retracted at will.

 2. Tubiporidæ are compound sclerodermic corals, without septa, but provided with cups or thecæ.
-Type-form, Tubipora musica, or organ-pipe coral, a mass of bright red coral, formed by a great number of vertical tiers of hollow tubes, in the upper ones of which the little green polypes dwell, and through which they protrude themselves in search of food.
+Type-form, Tubipora musica, or organ-pipe coral, a mass of bright red coral, formed by a great number of vertical tiers of hollow tubes, in the upper ones of which the little green polypes dwell, and through which they can protrude themselves at will.

-3. Pennatulida, or sea pens, are compound sclerobasic corals, with eight tentacles.
+3. Pennatulidæ, or sea ferns, are compound sclerobasic corals, with eight tentacles.
 Type-form Pennatula, or cock's comb, an Actinozoon about four inches long, found at the bottom of muddy seas.
-The attached end of the coenosarc is smooth and fleshy, the upper end is fringed with feather-like pinne.
+The attached end of the cœnosarc is smooth and fleshy, the upper end is fringed with feather-like pinnæ.
 The coenosarc is yellow, the disc end reddish purple.

-4. Gorgonidæ, sea shrubs or fans, are fixed compound sclerobasic corals, whose coenosarc is grooved and finely branched.
-The tentacles are always eight in number.
+4. Gorgonidæ, or sea shrubs, are fixed compound sclerobasic corals, whose cœnosarc is grooved and finely branched.
+The tentacles are in multiples of four.
 Type-form, Corallium rubrum, or red coral.
-Corallium, or Sclerobase, smooth, bright red, calcareous, and much branched.
-Coenosarc, the soft investing membrane, dirty white, or flesh colour.
-The coenosarc invests a very similar, jointed, and slightly grooved sclerobasis; along the coenosarc are placed the apertures for the protrusion of the little eight-tentacled polypes.
-The coenosarc is channelled by numerous tubes, which contain the so-called 'milk' for the nourishment of the entire colony.
+Cœnosarc smooth, bright red, calcareous, and much branched.

+The comosarc invests a very similar, jointed, and slightly grooved sclerobasis; along the comosarc are placed the apertures for the protrusion of the little, eight-tentacled, polypes.
+The comosarc is channelled by a tube, which contains the so-called 'milk' for the nourishment of the entire colony.

-Order 3, Rugosa, is an order of entirely extinct Actinozoa, chiefly found in the Palæozoic strata.
-They were simple compound sclerodermic corals, with thecæ, tabulæ and mesenteries, which are soft, membranous partitions in which the septa are secreted.
+Order 3.
+Rugosa is an order of entirely extinct Actinozoa, chiefly found in the Palæozoic strata.
+They were simple compound sclerodermic corals, with thecæ, tabulæ or mesenteries, and septa.
 The tentacles were in multiples of four.
-The thecæ appear in some instances to have been furnished with an operculum or lid; examples, Calceola, Goniophyllum, and Cystiphyllum.
+The thecæ were furnished as a rule with an operculum or lid; examples, Calceola, Goniophyllum, and Cystiphyllum.

 Order 4.
-Ctenophora (κτείς, a comb ; φέρω, I bear), soft, free, simple, transparent marine Actinozoa, whose organs of locomotion consist of ciliated parallel rows of bands or paddles, called 'ctenophores.'
+Ctenophora ($\kappa \tau \epsilon i c$, a comb ; $\epsilon i \rho \omega$, I bear), soft, free, simple, transparent marine Actinozoa, whose organs of locomotion consist of ciliated parallel rows of bands or paddles, called 'ctenophores.'
 Type-form, Pleurobrachia.